entropy-cycle/pentapoles/README.md

 The radiator is the monopole that radiates energy to the environment.

 The absorber, the listener, the executor, the mediator, and the radiator are all monopoles.

+Absorption is the dipole that absorbs energy from the environment.
+Listening is the dipole that listens to the environment.
+Execution is the dipole that decides what to do.
+Mediation is the dipole that mediates between the absorber and the radiator.
+Radiation is the dipole that radiates energy to the environment.

 # dipoles